 "I'll do right by my daughter.
 I'll bring her home with me and make sure she gets the best upbringing.
 My husband cannot be trusted with her well-being.
 She is young and needs to be with her mother.
 I am fighting for her custody as soon as I am better," said Suryakanta.

 How Can You Help?Suryankata is fighting multiple fights at once.
 While struggling with breast cancer, she is also engaged in a court battle against her estranged husband to be with her 7-year-old daughter.
-Her mother's pension is the only source of income for her and her mother at the moment.
+Her mother's pension is the only source of income for them.
 Suryankanta has already spent close to Rs 2 lakhs on surgery and chemotherapy.
 She needs another Rs 10 lakhs more to get well.
 Funds raised through this fundraiser will go towards her treatment.

 Specifics of this case have been verified by the medical team at the concerned hospital.
 For any clarification on the treatment or associated costs, contact the campaign organizer or the medical team.